-- A. In the Username field, type in admin.

-- B. In the Password field, type in user3.
+- B. In the Username field, type in admin. - C. In the Password field, type in user3.

-- C. Click OK to close the login dialog box and to go to the main screen of the R3000 Administrator console:
+D. Click OK to go to the main screen of the R3000 Administrator console:

 Network

 Click the System button at the top of the screen to go to the System section of the console: